BeefChilli - ChiliGrillGuacamoleLimeMarinadeMexicanOrangeSpiceTortillas/WrapsVegetables

 Marinated Beef with Fresh Guacamole

-Carne Asada Fiesta is a delicious Mexican dish featuring tender, marinated beef grilled to perfection and served with creamy homemade guacamole.
+Carne Asada Fiesta or Marinated Beef is a delicious Mexican dish featuring tender, marinated beef grilled to perfection and served with creamy homemade guacamole.
 The marinade infuses the beef with citrusy, smoky, and slightly spicy flavours, while the guacamole adds a rich and refreshing contrast.
 Whether enjoyed in tacos, with rice and beans, or on its own, this dish brings vibrant Mexican flavours to the table.
 Marinated Beef with Fresh Guacamole is brilliant starter, main dish and snack.

 Print Facebook Pinterest Twitter Add to Collection